jlcarr/LeetCode/README.md

 - **Runtime**: 30 ms
 - **Memory**: 13.9 MB
 - **Solution**: Increasingly append to common divisor candidate while the prefixes are the same, and record whenever a valid candidate is found.

+### Problem 1072
+- **Name**: Flip Columns For Maximum Number of Equal Rows
+- **Runtime**: 44 ms
+- **Memory**: 19.7 MB
+- **Solution**: We need to see which rows are all the same quickly for a given masking.
+We can see what masking would be needed to make a row all the same, and normalize by always having the first column go to zero (the inverse is also a row of all the same, so this covers both cases).
+We can put these maskings as key for a Counter and therefore quickly get a count of how many rows they give.

 ### Problem 1095
 - **Name**: Find in Mountain Array